Stopping Rules for Monte Carlo Methods of Martingale Difference Type: Introduction

-The relevant situation arises, for instance, from adaptive variance reduction techniques employed concurrently with the computation of the empirical mean so that the underlying randomness can be used in both procedures, such as importance sampling \cite{RK_1, RK18}, control variates and stratified sampling \cite{ ISCVSS}, to mention just a few.
+The relevant situation arises, for instance, from adaptive variance reduction techniques employed concurrently with the computation of the empirical mean so that the underlying randomness can be used in both procedures, such as importance sampling \cite{RK_1, RK18}, control variates and stratified sampling \cite{ Kawai:2010:AOA:1734222.1734225, ISCVSS}, to mention just a few.
 Due to their remarkable effectiveness in reducing the estimator variance without requiring much additional computing effort for running the parallel procedure, those adaptive variance reduction methods have found various fields of application, such as structural engineering \cite{ASDIS, ReliabilitySS} and financial risk management \cite{Glasserman2004}.
 The proposed framework on stopping rules for martingale difference sequences also has significant potential in machine learning optimization, particularly stochastic gradient descent methods where the stochastic gradient noises naturally form a martingale difference sequence.
 While conventional stopping methods often rely on validation set performance \cite{prechelt2012}, our approach provides a principled alternative based on the statistical properties of the optimization trajectory itself.
-This is particularly of relevance given the recent variance reduction techniques for stochastic gradient descent methods \cite{johnson2013accelerating}, complementing the existing developments on validation-free stopping criteria \cite{duvenaud2016}.
+This is particularly of relevance given the recent variance reduction techniques for stochastic gradient descent methods \cite{johnson2013accelerating}.
+We also highlight non-asymptotic bounds for the martingale central limit theorem established for averaged stochastic gradient descent \cite{anastasiou2019, shao2022}, offering a theoretical foundation complementary to the practical stopping criteria discussed in the present study.

 In constructing valid stopping rules of this martingale type, the primary challenge lies in the impracticality of applying the martingale central limit theorem in its standard form.
 Unlike the standard central limit theorem for iid Monte Carlo methods, where the limiting variance is merely unknown, the theoretical variance underpinning the martingale central limit theorem (such as in \cite{martingalebook2022}) is not only unknown but also cumulative averaging.
 In addition, the theoretical variance here is unconditional, that is, poorly aligned with the conditional expectations inherent to martingales.
 Moreover, the martingale central limit theorem generally hinges on intricate and often unverifiable technical conditions, which further complicates its practical use.
 Given those difficulties, we explore an implementable stopping rule by progressively replacing the theoretical variance with more implementable alternatives, while carefully imposing technical conditions along the way for the corresponding stopping rules to remain valid.
 In particular, in its final form, the developed stopping rule operates upon a fully implementable empirical variance.